Think Twice about Flying Korean Air with a Toddler

 (Failed) Bassinet Request

-So hubby emailed Korean Air to request for bassinet, and received an email.
-We read the first half (as photo above), and assumed it’s a confirmation email.
-We scanned through the rest of the email (photo below), thinking it’s the usual ‘terms and conditions’ kind of text.
+So hubby emailed Korean Air to request for bassinet and received an email.
+We read the first half (as photo above) and assumed it’s a confirmation email.
+We scanned through the rest of the email (photo below), thinking it was the usual ‘terms and conditions’ kind of text.

 Korean Air could have avoided this misunderstanding by requesting upfront for our baby’s height and weight or for our reply to confirm.
 Or to simply bold and underline the required course of actions from us.

 With a feverish baby on a red eye flight, having no bassinet ignited the hulk in me, regardless who was right or wrong.
 Initially, the counter told us there was no bassinet and to check again at the gate.
 Then the staff at the gate told us there was and asked us to board the plane first.